Asiana Treks and Tours

 Communication:

-The guest houses in the trekking regions have internet access.
-You could buy a SIM card at Tribhuvan International Airport Kathmandu and Namche.
+The guesthouses in the trekking regions offer internet access.
+You can buy a SIM card at Tribhuvan International Airport in Kathmandu and Namche.
 However, the signal may need to be more assertive at high altitudes.
-Our office keeps in touch with all trekking teams via the trek guide at least once daily to ensure everything goes as planned.
+Our office maintains regular contact with all trekking teams through the trek guide, checking in at least once daily to ensure everything proceeds as planned.

 Trip Extension: